genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/06_calculated-data.md

 ---
-title: 'Calculated data using Derived fields'
+title: 'Calculated data using derived fields'
-sidebar_label: 'Calculated data using Derived fields'
+sidebar_label: 'Calculated data using derived fields'
 id: calculated-data
 ---

-In certain cases you might want to display piece of information that can be derived from the data in hand.
-To achieve that you can use [Derived fields](/database/fields-tables-views/views/views-advanced/#derived-fields).
-They are a useful way of providing calculated data and can be added to Views.
-Note that you must only use fields that are in the view.
+In certain cases, you might want to display piece of information that can be derived from the data in hand.
+To achieve that, you can use [derived fields](/database/fields-tables-views/views/views-advanced/#derived-fields).
+They are a useful way of providing calculated data and can be added to views.
+Note that you can only use fields that are in the view to create a derived field.

 Let's add a derived field named `CONSIDERATION` that uses the `QUANTITY` and the `PRICE` from the `TRADE` table and returns their product: